Last Updated on January 24, 2023 by Lori

 Where is The Great Smoky Mountain National Park?

-The Great Smoky Mountain National Park borders the states of North Carolina and Tennessee.
+The Great Smoky Mountain National Park borders North Carolina and the state of Tennessee.

 Map Of The Great Smoky Mountain National Park